 Don’t worry if you feel you need longer here.
-Florence is a wonderful destination to visit again.
-Make this city part of a longer trip to the region of Tuscany in your future travel plans!
+Florence is a beautiful destination to visit again.
+Make this city part of a more extended trip to the region of Tuscany in your future travel plans!

 Cruise Day 8: Rome

-Enjoy your final breakfast on board and remember to leave a review of the cruise line at guest services.
-The only way a cruise line can improve is by knowing what they guests really think about the cruise.
+Enjoy your final breakfast on board, and remember to leave a review of the cruise line at guest services.
+A cruise line can only improve by knowing what the guests think about the cruise.
 So don’t be shy about making comments.
-Guests services can give you a cruise line questionaire to complete before leaving the ship.
+Guest services can give you a cruise line questionnaire to complete before leaving the ship.

 Day 11-13: Exploring Rome